-The route offers fantastic views of the lake and surrounding mountains, as well as ancient towns and villages.
+The route offers beautiful views of the surrounding mountains and, to a lesser extent, the lake, and takes you through ancient towns and villages.

-If you happen to be in Geneva with your bike (or the time to hire one), you should definitely consider tackling it.
+If you happen to be in Geneva with your bike (or the time to hire one), you should definitely consider tackling this cycle around Lake Geneva.

 John Vicars, and his wife Sue, did just that.

-Here he shares his experience of the Tour du Lac Léman/cycling around Lake Geneva.
+Here he shares his experience of this Lac Leman cycling tour.

 Where is Lac Léman?

 Lac Léman is the French name for what most non-French speakers know as Lake Geneva.
-Geneva sits on the shores of Lac Léman.
+The Swiss city of Geneva sits on the shores of Lac Léman.

 As well as the mountain vistas, there are impressive towns and cities all around the lake, with highlights including Lausanne, Montreux and Evian-les-Bains, not to mention the medieval Chateau de Chillon.
-We also enjoyed the beautiful vines you cycle past along the route - this is Switzerland’s second largest wine-producing region.
+We also enjoyed the beautiful vines you pass when cycling by Lake Geneva – this is Switzerland’s second largest wine-producing region.

 Tell us about the Tour du Lac Léman.